 tkkwak at daejin dot ac dot kr

-Commutators and generalized commutators in matrix rings
+on commutators and generalized commutators in a matrix ring

 UNIVERSITY OF CALIFORNIA, BERKELEY